Comparison of association football and rugby union: History of early football

 The earliest forms of football comprise the common ancestry of both association football and of rugby union.
 Two of the earliest recorded football type games from Europe include Episkyros from Ancient Greece and the Roman version Harpastum, which similar to pre-codified "Mob Football" involved more handling the ball than kicking it.
 Other competitive games revolving around the kicking of a ball have been played in a few countries throughout history, such as cuju in China.

 The rules of association football were codified in England by the Football Association in 1863 and the name association football was coined to distinguish the game from the other forms of football played at the time, specifically rugby football.
 The term soccer originated in England, first appearing in the 1880s as an Oxford "-er" abbreviation of the word "association".

-Within the English-speaking world, association football is now usually called football in the United Kingdom, and mainly soccer in Canada and the United States.
-Other countries, such as Australia and New Zealand, may use either or both terms.
+Within the English-speaking world, association football is now usually called football in the United Kingdom, and mainly soccer in Canada, Australia and the United States.
+Other countries, such as Ireland, South Africa and New Zealand, may use either or both terms.

 Most of the interplay between the two codes occurred in the nineteenth century, where the "Associationists" preferred a kicking game, and the "Rugbeians" preferred a handling/carrying game.
-The term "soccer" was formed by analogy to "rugger", a nickname for rugby football.
+The term "soccer" was formed by analogy to "rugger", a nickname for rugby.

 One of the early differences between the two codes, beyond playing style, was that of amateurism and professionalism.
-While rugby union football remained resolutely amateur until the 1990s (resulting in the split with rugby league), association football became professional very early on.
+While rugby union remained resolutely amateur until the 1990s (resulting in the split with rugby league in 1895), association football became professional very early on, starting in 1885 in England.